An explicit prime geodesic theorem for discrete tori and the hypergeometric functions: Introduction and the main results

-We remark that though we can not calculate the right hand side of \eqref{for:PGTforN} explicitly (not numerically) in general, we can definitely the one of \eqref{for:PGTforDT} because it is a finite sum of polynomials whose coefficients are given concretely.
-We also remark that above result is easily extended to general discrete tori corresponding to the groups $\mathbb{Z}^d/\Lambda\mathbb{Z}^d$ for $\Lambda\in GL(d,\mathbb{Z})$.
+We remark that though we can not calculate the right hand side of \eqref{for:PGTforN} explicitly by hand in general, we can definitely calculate the one of \eqref{for:PGTforDT} because it is a finite sum of (special values of) polynomials $P^{(\alpha,\beta)}_{d,k}(x)$, whose coefficients are given concretely.
+We also remark that above result is easily extended to general discrete tori corresponding to the groups $\mathbb{Z}^d/\Lambda\mathbb{Z}^d$ where $\Lambda$ is an integer square matrix of size $d$ satisfying $\det \Lambda\ne 0$.
 In this paper, for simplicity, we only consider such diagonal cases.

 We give a proof of Theorem~\ref{thm:main} in Section~\ref{sec:Spectral_zeta}.
-It is achieved by calculating the spectral zeta function of $\DT^{(d)}_M$ in two ways: One is done by using the Ihara zeta function and the other is by the theory of the heat kernel obtained in \cite{ChintaJorgensonKarlsson2010}.
+It is achieved by calculating the additive zeta function $\zeta^{(d)}_{M}(s)$ associated with $\DT^{(d)}_M$ in two ways: One is done by using the Ihara zeta function and the other is by the theory of the heat kernel obtained in \cite{ChintaJorgensonKarlsson2010}.
 In Section~\ref{sec:normalized_DT}, we investigate a special case, that is, the normalized discrete torus $\DT^{(d)}_{m}=\DT^{(d)}_{(m,\ldots,m)}$.
 We give some numerical examples and observations obtained from the examples.
 We see that, in this case, our formula \eqref{for:PGTforDT} seems to give a graph analogue of a refinement of the prime geodesic theorem for compact Riemannian manifolds of negative curvature, which counts closed geodesics lying in a fixed homology class.

+Though there are plenty of papers about the error terms in the prime number theorem and prime geodesic theorems for Riemannian manifolds, there seems to be few results concerning the error terms in \eqref{for:PGTforPi} (see \cite{Nagoshi1999} for another kind of prime geodesic theorem with an error term for some special types of graphs).
+We finally remark that, because our formula \eqref{for:PGTforDT} is explicit, it may yield a description of the error terms of \eqref{for:PGTforPi} in the case of the discrete tori.